Analysis | Kyrsten Sinema’s combustible thumb

 Sinema’s vote wasn’t nearly so pivotal in this case, but she is emerging as a likely pivotal vote on key Democratic initiatives — and one who could find herself pitted against the liberal Democratic base on other issues.
 She’s already taken heat for bucking an effort to get rid of the filibuster.

-She might be the second-most pivotal member of the Senate Democratic caucus, behind Sen. John Manchin (D-W.Va.).
+She might be the second-most pivotal member of the Senate Democratic caucus, behind Sen. Joe Manchin III (D-W.Va.).
 FiveThirtyEight’s vote rankings ranked her behind only Manchin when it came to her votes with Trump, casting them about half the time.

 Democrats on many or most votes will need both Sinema and Manchin, given the 50-50 Senate and early indications that Republicans will be pretty or completely united on things like the coronavirus relief package.